Five of the best things to do in and around Milton Keynes in the next seven days

-From a hit musical celebrating Cilla to talks by leading authors, there's lots going on...
+From a hometown singer's return to a celebration of the 1940s, there's lots going on...

 Cilla – The Musical, Milton Keynes Theatre, September 26 to 30